EnterpriseDB/repmgr/README.md

 > careful preparation and with adequate attention.
 In particular you should
 > be confident that your network environment is stable and reliable.
 >
+> Additionally you should be sure that the current primary can be shut down
+> quickly and cleanly.
+In particular, access from applications should be
+> minimalized or preferably blocked completely.
+Also be aware that if there
+> is a backlog of files waiting to be archived, PostgreSQL will not shut
+> down until archiving completes.
+>
 > We recommend running `repmgr standby switchover` at the most verbose
 > logging level (`--log-level DEBUG --verbose`) and capturing all output
 > to assist troubleshooting any problems.
 >
-> Please also read carefully the list of caveats below.
+> Please also read carefully the sections `Preparing for switchover` and
+> `Caveats` below.

 * * *